Ireland's Greatest

-Ireland's Greatest was a 2010 public poll by Raidió Teilifís Éireann (RTÉ) and associated television documentary series broadcast on RTÉ One, where viewers voted to choose the greatest person in the history of Ireland.
+Ireland's Greatest is a 2010 public poll by Raidió Teilifís Éireann (RTÉ), and an associated television documentary series broadcast on RTÉ One, where viewers voted to choose the greatest person in the history of Ireland.
 The concept was based on the BBC series 100 Greatest Britons.
 The winner was John Hume.

 Format

 To draw up an initial shortlist of 40 names, RTÉ commissioned an opinion poll of 1,000 members of the public, carried out by Ipsos MRBI in late 2009.
 The shortlist was published on 22 March 2010 on the RTÉ.ie website, and readers could vote for their preferred person for 12 days, ending on 2 April; one vote per IP address was permitted.
 The top ten was announced on The Tubridy Show with Myles Dungan on 5 April 2010.
 The top five was established at this point, but not publicised until RTÉ's programming schedule for autumn 2010 was unveiled in August.
 Each of the top five was profiled in a one-hour documentary programme broadcast in autumn 2010 and presented by a public figure advocating that person's claim to the title of "greatest person".
 Viewers voted for the overall winner, announced on The Late Late Show on 22 October 2010.